+In the external description, the probability distribution over the internal settings of the learning machine evolve by feedback to a new stationary distribution centred on particular domains in the state space of the learning machine.
+While the probability distributions over sensor and actuator records can remain completely random, the probability distribution of the settings of the learning machine are `cooled' to particular steady state distributions that correspond to the learned causal relation implicit in the correlations between sensor and actuator records.
+We use the term `cooled' to emphasise that the dynamics of the learning machine is dissipative.
+It lowers its entropy at the expense of increasing the entropy of its environment.

-Our construction of a causal agent has considerable overlap with similar constructs by other authors.
-The importance of sensors and actuators for artificial agents is a staple of textbooks on artificial intelligence\cite{RusNor2010} that provide the raw data for learning algorithms.
-Briegel\cite{Briegel} also stresses the importance of sensors and actuators for embodied agents.
+Our argument proceeds as follows.
+In \S\ref{simple-model} we discuss a very simple classical dynamical model of a causal agent and illustrate the distinction between the internal and external descriptions of the CA.\footnote{Our construction of a causal agent has considerable overlap with similar constructs by other authors.
+The importance of sensors and actuators for artificial agents is a staple of textbooks on artificial intelligence~\cite{RusNor2010} that provide the raw data for learning algorithms.
+Briegel~\cite{Briegel} also stresses the importance of sensors and actuators for embodied agents.
 His novel concept of `projective simulations' plays the role of a learning machine in our model.
 He emphasises the role of stochasticity for creative learning agents and possible quantum enhancements.
-In elucidating his concept of action based semantics Floridi\cite{Floridi2011} describing a two-machine artificial agent (AA).
+In elucidating his concept of action based semantics Floridi~\cite{Floridi2011} describes a two-machine artificial agent (AA).